Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/ExecuteLogicBasedOnContractStateAfterASpecificContractAction.md

 The logic app created in this sample facilitates this need by –

--   Identifying if the message is of type ContractInsertedOrUpdated
+-   Identifying if the message is of type ContractFunctionInvocation

--   If true, it identifies if this is an update to an existing contract or a new contract

--   If the message represents a contract update, it identifies if the action executed was named “IngestTelemetry”
+-   If true, it identifies if the action executed was named “IngestTelemetry”

--   If that is true, it will cycle through the parameters in the message to find the parameter named “State”
+-   If that is true, it will run the stored procedure to find the contract using the contractLedgerIdentifier

--   Once found, it evaluates the value of the current contract state so that the appropriate logic can be executed.
+-   Once found, it evaluates the value of the current state of the contract so that the appropriate logic can be executed.